New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Relevant existing bijections

-RNA plays an important role in various biological processes within a cells.
-In particular, RNA secondary structures have been extensively studied from a computational and combinatorial viewpoint, in order for structure and function prediction.
+RNA plays an important role in various biological processes within a cell.
+In particular, RNA secondary structures have been extensively studied from a computational and combinatorial viewpoint, for the purposes of structure and function predictions.
 We refer to Smith and Waterman~\cite{waterman4}, and Schmitt and Waterman~\cite{waterman} for the definition and discussion.
 Two bijections between RNA secondary structures and plane trees are relevant, one being the Schmitt-Waterman bijection~\cite{waterman} and the other being the new bijection recently discovered by Chen~\cite{chen3}.
 Clearly, with RNA secondary structures as intermediates, we have a bijection $\varphi$ from plane trees to plane trees.
-See an example in Figure 2.
-We refer to~\cite{waterman} and~\cite{chen3} for details about the bijections, and here we only present the most relevant result.
+We refer to~\cite{waterman} and~\cite{chen3} for details about the bijections.
+What one really need in this paper is the following property of the bijection $\varphi$.

-\begin{theorem}[Chen~\cite{chen3}] The number of plane trees of $n>0$ edges with $x$ internal vertices of outdegree $q$ and $y$ (left) paths of length $l$ associated to leaves is the same as the number of plane trees of $n>0$ edges with $x$ odd-level vertices of outdegree $q-1$ and $y$ even-level vertices of degree $l$. \end{theorem} In a sense, the horizontal determines the odd-levels while the vertical determines the even-levels via the bijection $\varphi$ on plane trees.
-This is also an example that internal vertices and leaves behave differently.
+\begin{theorem}[Chen~\cite{chen3}] The bijection $\varphi$ maps a plane tree of $n>0$ edges with $x$ internal vertices of outdegree $q$ and $y$ (left) paths of length $l$ in its left path decomposition to a plane tree of $n$ edges with $x$ odd-level vertices of outdegree $q-1$ and $y$ even-level vertices of degree $l$, where in particular, the length of the first (leftmost) path in the former equals the degree of the root of the latter. \end{theorem}